Who's Singin' Over There?: Production

 The Mercedes-Benz O 3500 bus was chosen by the film's production designer Veljko Despotović based on the description provided by Šijan.
 It was rented from Jadran Film and painted red for the film.
 The same vehicle had appeared in earlier Yugoslav films such as Occupation in 26 Pictures (1978) and See You in the Next War (1980).
 For Occupation in 26 Pictures, the bus had been fitted with a removable roof used to provide natural lighting.
 It was, however, barely in driving condition, and for interior shots the bus was mostly pushed or towed so as not to strain the engine.
 The smoke and the presence of live pigs in the cramped interior space made the filming conditions very difficult for the cast and the crew.

 The final bombing scene was originally meant to include wild animals from the bombed Belgrade Zoo roaming through the city's downtown, which indeed happened during actual 6 April 1941 Luftwaffe air-raids; in fact, an old newspaper article documenting this bizarre occurrence served as inspiration for the author Dušan Kovačević to include it in the film.
-However, at the time of movie's filming in 1980, Tito died, which resulted in the extended mourning period that effectively canceled all entertainment activities in the country - including the Italian circus tour that was meant to provide the animals for the scene.
+However, at the time of movie's filming in April 1980, Tito was gravely ill (he died four days after the filming), which resulted in the extended mourning period that effectively canceled all entertainment activities in the country - including the Italian circus tour that was meant to provide the animals for the scene.
 Since working with untrained zoo animals was deemed too dangerous, the film-makers reluctantly had to abandon the idea at the time.
 However, the idea was used in the opening scene of Underground (1995), some 15 years later.

 In 2004 the film was turned into a ballet by the National Theatre in Belgrade.
-The music is again by Vojislav Kostić and the choreography is made by Staša Zurovac.
+The music was again by Vojislav Kostić and the choreography was made by Staša Zurovac.